-Your cat may be sent home with painkillers and antibiotics.
-Administer all medications as prescribed.
+Your veterinarian may prescribe painkillers and antibiotics upon discharge, administer all medications as prescribed.

-The queen and her kittens should be confined to a small, quiet room while she recuperates.
-Activity should be restricted at this time to avoid damage to the incision site.
+The queen and her kittens will need to be confined to a small, quiet room to recover from surgery.
+Restrict activity to avoid damage at the incision site.
 Most females with newborn kittens don’t move far from their nest unless it is to eat, drink or go to the toilet.

-Keep an eye out on the wound for redness, swelling and discharge, all of which could be an infection.
+Keep an eye on the wound for redness, swelling, and discharge, all of which could be an infection.